 fruitperennial Zone 2–9

-Juneberry (Serviceberry) is a native perennial shrub/small tree well-suited to Zone 6a Western NY/Lake Erie, thriving in well-drained acidic to neutral soils with full sun.
-It produces nutritious berries ripening in early summer, adaptable to Northeast conditions with good bird protection needed.
+Juneberry (Serviceberry) is a native perennial shrub/small tree well-suited to Zones 2-9, thriving in well-drained acidic to neutral soils (pH 4.8-8.0) with full sun to partial shade.
+It produces nutritious berries ripening in early summer with a flavor similar to blueberries.
+Bird netting is typically needed to protect the crop.

 22/30